A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Application to composite convex minimization problems

-In this section, we first show that the three-operator splitting scheme is equivalent to the classical three-block ADMM method, then we also give a formal extension of the splitting scheme to multiple operators.
+In this section, we consider the application of the proposed three-operator splitting for composite convex minimization problems.
+We first review the classical three-block ADMM method, then in Section \ref{sec:admm-derivation} we derive its dual form.
+We will also discuss the convergence of the proposed new splitting scheme.